sendgrid/wordpress/readme.txt

 The code snippets above are usually added in the functions.php file of your theme.

+= Can I use this plugin with BuddyPress ? =

+Yes.
+Our plugin required special integration with BuddyPress and it's regularly tested to ensure it behaves as expected.
+If you have noticed issues caused by installing this plugin along with BuddyPress, you can add the following line to your wp-config.php to disable it :

+`define('SENDGRID_DISABLE_BUDDYPRESS', '1');`

+= Can I use shortcodes to customize the subscription confirmation page ? =

+Yes.
+You need to create custom page and select it from the settings page.
+You can place any of these shortcodes in the body of that page.
+Here's an example :

+`Hi [sendgridSubscriptionFirstName] [sendgridSubscriptionLastName],
+Your email address : [sendgridSubscriptionEmail] has been successfully added.
+You'll hear from us soon!`

+You need to enable the use of the First Name and Last Name fields from the settings page in order to use the shortcodes for them.

 == Screenshots ==

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.